web-auth/webauthn-framework/doc/library/PublicKeyCredentialRequest.md

 ### Authenticator Assertion Response Validator

-The `U2FAuthentication\Fido2\AuthenticatorAssertionResponseValidator` class corresponds to the Authenticator Assertion Response Validator.
+The `Webauthn\AuthenticatorAssertionResponseValidator` class corresponds to the Authenticator Assertion Response Validator.
 This class requires the Credential Repository service and the CBOR Decoder service.

 ```php